 Introduction

-After building 40+ integrations with third-party APIs (property management systems, booking platforms, smart locks, etc.), I’ve learned that integration engineering is fundamentally different from traditional backend development.
+After building 40+ integrations with third-party APIs (SaaS platforms, booking systems, CRM tools, etc.), I’ve learned that integration engineering is fundamentally different from traditional backend development.
 You’re operating in a hostile environment where:

 - You don’t control the API - rate limits, outages, and breaking changes happen without warning